coderefinery/social-coding/content/licensing.md

 **4. Strong copyleft share-alike (GPL, AGPL)**

 - Derivative work is free software and derivative work extends to the combined project
+- If the licenses of components are strong copyleft, one must use the same license

 ```{figure} img/GNU_GPL_v3.png
 :alt: Permissions, conditions, and limitations of the GPL license